Test in a live environment

 We must save the material from the PDF document to a file or stream when it has been added.
 IronPDF offers ways to save the PDF file to different locations, including a memory stream or file path.

 On the screen above is the result that the code above produced.
-Go here to find out more about the code.
+Go to Creating a PDF from HTML Example to find out more about the code.

 In conclusion, a strong method for dynamically creating PDF documents with embedded random data is to use C# for random integer generation in conjunction with IronPDF's HtmlToPdf capability.
 Developers can easily integrate dynamic content into PDF documents by combining IronPDF's HTML to PDF conversion functionality with C#'s random integer generation capabilities.
 This opens up a world of possibilities for report generation, data visualization, and document automation.